make-software/casper-net-sdk/README.md

 ## TODO

-* Provide native documentation.
 * Review compatibility with previous versions of .NET.
-* Increase test coverage with new Unit Tests.
 * Implement new deploy templates for more complex use cases.